B-UMMI/chewBBACA/README.md

 ## New in 2.0.5 (14/02/2018)
 * AlleleCall : -i option accepts a single fasta file now

-# chewBBACA: Quick Usage

-**chewBBACA** stands for "BSR-Based Allele Calling Algorithm".
-The "chew" part could be thought of as "Comprehensive and  Highly Efficient Workflow" but at this point still it needs a bit of work to make that claim so we just add "chew" to add extra coolness to the software name.
-BSR stands for
-BLAST Score Ratio as proposed by [Rasko DA et al.](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-6-2)

-chewBBACA is a comprehensive pipeline including a set of functions for the creation and validation of whole genome and core genome MultiLocus Sequence
-Typing (wg/cgMLST) schemas, providing an allele calling algorithm based on Blast Score Ratio that can be run in multiprocessor settings and a set of functions to visualize and validate allele variation in the loci.

-chewBBACA performs the schema creation and allele calls on complete or draft genomes resulting from de novo assemblers.

-A preprint of this work with the title "**chewBBACA: A complete suite for gene-by-gene schema creation and strain identification**" is available in [BioRxiv](https://www.biorxiv.org/content/early/2017/10/23/173146)

 ---------
 ## Check the [wiki pages](https://github.com/B-UMMI/chewBBACA/wiki) ...
 ...for a much more thorough chewBBACA walkthrough.